rustviz/rustviz-example-mdbook/README.md

 }
 ```

 ii.
-Annotate the source code for visualization generation in main.rs according to the Table I. in the paper.
-[RustViz: Interactively Visualizing Ownership and Borrowing](https://web.eecs.umich.edu/~comar/rustviz-hatra20.pdf) i.e  specify that event in comment
+Annotate the source code for visualization generation in main.rs according to the Appendix of [rustviz repo](https://github.com/rustviz/rustviz#appendix) i.e  specify that event in comment

 ```
 # main.rs